 2,500+ people across Oregon and Southwest Washington proudly call themselves Red Cross volunteers.

-In 2019, the Red Cross was forced to pause its Sound the Alarm campaign but continued to provide virtual Home Fire Safety education.
+Due to COVID-19, in 2020 the Red Cross was forced to pause its Sound the Alarm campaign but continued to provide virtual Home Fire Safety education.
 Now in 2021, Red Cross volunteers are connecting by phone and virtually to help ensure individuals and families in Oregon and Southwest Washington have the Home Fire Safety eduction they need to make their home safer.
 Even through COVID-19 we will continue to fulfill our mission to reduce home fire-related death and injury.
 In 2019, as part of the Sound the Alarm campaign, the Red Cross Cascades Region made thousands of homes safer by installing more than 10,108 smoke alarms.
 Join us to Sound the Alarm and save lives by visiting SoundtheAlarm.org.